 To ensure maximum convenience, SatoshiLabs even provides a selection of other applications and features which can be used with this hardware wallet.
 Users can use the Trezor to create and/or their passwords via the Trezor password manager.
 It is good to highlight the fact that this application uses a high level of encryption to secure passwords for different accounts, guaranteeing that they are not accessible to third parties.
 While Trezor has a more expensive price tag than Ledger Nano S, the stellar reputation SatoshiLabs carries with it more than makes up for the price gap.
 Most importantly, Trezor boasts of a high level of security – something every customer looks for when investing their money.
 Add accessibility (thanks to the straightforward set-up instructions) to the mix, it is really no mystery why users should opt for Trezor when choosing their first hardware wallet.

-It isn’t mandatory to create an account on the Coinbase Exchange to us the Coinbase Wallet, since it is functions as a standalone software.
+It isn’t mandatory to create an account on the Coinbase Exchange to use the Coinbase Wallet, since it functions as a standalone software.
 It can be downloaded and installed by anyone without any geographical restriction.
-Thanks to its accessibility, the Coinbase Wallet is a good choice even if you’re new to the world of trading and would like to ensure your cryptos are safe or would like to send/receive digital currencies anywhere in the world.
+Thanks to its accessibility, the wallet is a good choice even if you’re new to the world of trading and would like to ensure your cryptos are safe or would like to send or receive digital currencies anywhere in the world.

 CoolWallet can be used to store, swap, send and/or receive cryptos with a mere click of a button.
 Unlike other hardware wallets like Trezor or Ledger, which needs to be connected to a computer or laptop via USB, CoolWallet is designed to connect to a smartphone via Bluetooth or NFC (Near Field Communication).
 Its physical appearance also differs from the other cold storage wallets, in that it looks exactly like a credit card with a button and an integrated display.